How to Sue If You're Assaulted by Police or Prison Guards

-If you or a family member was the victim of police brutality or jailhouse abuse, an experienced Massachusetts civil rights lawyer will be able to review your case, advise you on your options, and help you take action to protect your rights.
-For more information on this area of law, see our civil rights overview.
+If you or a family member was the victim of police brutality or jailhouse abuse at a department of corrections, contact a law firm, and an experienced Massachusetts civil rights lawyer will be able to review your case, advise you on your options, and help you take action to protect your rights.
+For more information on this area of law see our civil rights overview.

 Find top lawyers with confidence